 Some final helpful hints.
 You will always save money in the long run if you find a trusted supplier who gives you guaranteed low prices every day and doesn’t use price gimmicks or change their prices every week.
 Find a company with good customer service, one with people who actually answer the phone not a machine, and trust them to save you money and get you the products you need on time with free shipping.
 A big thing – never buy office supplies from an internet company that hides or does not prominently display their toll free number on the website.
 Companies that do good work to save you money will have personal service, easy to use websites, and some even give back to great charities.

 In summary, don’t forget these simple tips to save money on the office products you need, and can’t cut out entirely during these tough economic times.
 The first rule is to remember employee time spent obsessing on finding that lowest price is unproductive time, and costs you money.
 Second, never send someone to that office superstore unless it’s an emergency.
 When looking at your total costs, that always costs you money.
 I know it’s hard to believe, but the superstores do not have the lowest prices anymore.
 Find and trust the right online office products company to service your needs.
 Of most importance to me is to find a company that does good work in the community.
 It helps build trust, and I’ve found a cool company that even donates 50% of their profits to great charities.
-They practice conscious capitalism, and it makes me feel good to do business with them.
 And the biggest benefit is I save money!

 The reality is it’s not possible for your small business to cut out all office supply spending.
 Standard every day products like staples, paper clips and view binders are necessary to keep the normal work flow moving.
 But, if you rely on these simple hints, and search out a trusted internet office supply company that does good work, you’ll not only save time, but save money to your bottom line!